 *Put up a homemade box.
 Information is available at: www.xerces.org.

 Erected by U.S. Fish & Wildlife Service and National Wildlife Refuge System.

 Location.
 37° 56.711′ N, 76° 52.81′ W. Marker is in Tappahannock, Virginia, in Essex County.
 Marker is on Tidewater Trail.
+This marker is on the gravel road within the Rappahannock River Valley National Wildlife Refuge.
 Touch for map.
-This marker is on the gravel road within the Rappahannock River Valley National Wildlife Refuge.
 Marker is at or near this postal address: 19180 Tidewater Trail, Tappahannock VA 22560, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-National Wildlife System (a few steps from this marker); Hutchinson Tract (within shouting distance of this marker); Rivers of Grass (approx. 0.2 miles away); Toppahanock Indian Village (approx. half a mile away); Bountiful Marshes (approx. 0.6 miles away);
+National Wildlife System (a few steps from this marker); Hutchinson Tract (within shouting distance of this marker); Rivers of Grass (approx. 0.2 miles away); Toppahanock Indian Village (approx. half a mile away);

 Credits.
 This page was last revised on September 7, 2016.
 It was originally submitted on August 23, 2016, by Don Morfe of Baltimore, Maryland.
 This page has been viewed 169 times since then and 15 times this year.
 Photos: 1, 2, 3. submitted on August 23, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.